WORRIED ABOUT DEVELOPING AUTOIMMUNITY?

 WHAT DOES THE STANDARD PROFILE OF AUTOIMMUNE DEVELOPMENT LOOK LIKE?

 - ENVIRONMENTAL AGENTS: OMG; this could be absolutely anything.
 It could be MEDICATIONS.
 It could be ENDOCRINE DISRUPTORS.
 It could be VARIOUS SORTS OF POLLUTION.
 It could be OCCULT INFECTIONS.
-And as you'll see momentarily, it could be a crappy diet as well.
+And as you’ll see momentarily, it could be a crappy diet as well.
 And this is just for starters.
-Honestly, it's almost a Pandora's Box grab-bag sort of thing.
+Honestly, it’s almost a Pandora’s Box grab-bag sort of thing.
 Here is an example given for a single disease.
-"Environmental exposure (i.e., ever smoke, coffee consumption, silicone implants, organic solvents, hair dye, and pesticide exposure) influences the risk of developing lupus."
-Everyone associates lupus with autoimmune diseases, but the reality is that lupus is just a microcosm of what's out there.
-Besides the above, these authors list "occupational hazards, exposure to industrial and household pollutants, water quality, climate, altitude, air pollution, living conditions, lifestyle, behavior, diet, physical activity, cultural practices, use of addictive substances, etc" among "environmental agents".
-BTW, I've seen more than once that the number one indoor pollutant is a gas cookstove --- something that those of you with MCS (Multiple Chemical Sensitivites) should be aware of.
+“Environmental exposure (i.e., ever smoke, coffee consumption, silicone implants, organic solvents, hair dye, and pesticide exposure) influences the risk of developing lupus.”
+Everyone associates lupus with autoimmune diseases, but the reality is that lupus is just a microcosm of what’s out there.
+Besides the above, these authors list “occupational hazards, exposure to industrial and household pollutants, water quality, climate, altitude, air pollution, living conditions, lifestyle, behavior, diet, physical activity, cultural practices, use of addictive substances, etc” among “environmental agents“.
+BTW, the number one indoor pollutant is having a gas cookstove — something that those of you with MCS (Multiple Chemical Sensitivities) should be aware of.

-- MICROBIOTA: Name me a disease --- any disease --- and you can find studies (plural) linking it to your MICROBIOME in some form or fashion.
-This is why GUT HEALTH is everything --- the ultimate force that is either driving or squelching INFLAMMATION.
+- MICROBIOTA: Name me a disease — any disease — and you can find studies (plural) linking it to your MICROBIOME in some form or fashion.
+This is why GUT HEALTH is everything — the ultimate force that is either driving or squelching INFLAMMATION.
 I once heard DR. ART AYERS say something along the lines that the food we eat is not really feeding us, as much as it is feeding our microbial population (there are ten times the number of bacteria as cells in our body), which in turn feeds us with what we need to thrive and survive.
-In other words, figure out what good bacteria like to eat and feed them.
-One thing for sure is that we already know what specific foods screw them up, feeding the DYSBIOSIS that was caused by the ANTIBIOTICS (or NON-ANTIBIOTOICS) included in the first bullet.
-"It is noteworthy that microbiota is the first barrier against pathogenic microorganisms.
-Any change in microbiota could induce dysbiosis and a pathological event."
-I challenge you to find me a recent (5 years or newer) study on autoimmunity that does not deal with the importance of biosis (normal flora) and dysbiosis (abnormal flora).
+In other words, figure out what good bacteria like to eat and give them what they want.
+One thing for sure is that we already know what specific foods screw them up, feeding the DYSBIOSIS that was caused by the ANTIBIOTICS (or NON-ANTIBIOTOIC DRUGS) included in the first bullet.
+“It is noteworthy that microbiota is the first barrier against pathogenic microorganisms.
+Any change in microbiota could induce dysbiosis and a pathological event.”
+I challenge you to find me a recent (5 years or newer) study on autoimmunity that does not deal in some form or fashion with biosis (normal flora) and dysbiosis (abnormal flora).

 - ALCOHOL & COFFEE: “Multiple studies have evaluated the relationship between alcohol consumption and the risk of ADs, especially regarding rheumatoid arthritis and lupus.”
 As far as coffee is concerned, be aware that there are studies linking coffee to LEAKY GUT and other health issues, but there are also a lot of studies showing that coffee has some health benefits (I’ve seen studies showing that it’s unfortunately, American’s greatest source of ANTIOXIDANTS).
 Read today’s study (free online) if you are a serious coffee drinker, and make up your own mind.
 Be aware that along with corn and other non-gluten GRAINS, coffee is arguably the biggest of the GLUTEN CROSS-REACTORS.